 Hôtel-Dieu Grace Healthcare’s (HDGH) Withdrawal Management Services (WMS) is a 22-bed residential, medically-supported, alcohol and other substance withdrawal co-facility for men and women 16 years of age and older.
 Our care encompasses and supports your physical, financial, residential, spiritual, emotional, social, and educational needs to motivate and address positive lifestyle changes which support the recovery process.

 Individuals seeking access to WMS will be evaluated for best service by HDGH staff.
 This service could include an outpatient or community-based withdrawal service, 24/7 supervision in a controlled setting, with out without intensive monitoring for withdrawal-related complications.

 Individuals who access WMS will be offered brief supportive motivational counselling, case management, and positive client-centered discharge planning that supports holistic, positive life changes.

 How to Access Services

-The initial step is to call for bed availability and general instructions on the admission process.
+Please call 519-257-5225 for bed availability and general instructions on the admission process.
 During this phone call eligibility requirements will be discussed.